contact author

 Thirty years pass, and the Earth is unrecognizable; following Augmentation humanity completely stopped aging, and all basic needs were dispensed free from alien Obelisks, creating a cascade of financial failure that swept the planet.
 Diana risked her company to rescue global markets, and in the process became immeasurably wealthy, but she remains the only human alive who sickens or ages, unable to use the Obelisks.
 And then after thirty years the aliens return.
 And this time they’re not feeling generous.
 They’ve come to take the planet, and Diana is the only person standing in their way.

-“…uproarious science fiction that gets readers thinking.” - BookLife (Editor’s Pick)
+“…uproarious sci-fi that gets readers thinking.” - Publishers Weekly (Editor’s Pick)

 TW: The alien broccoli CPA who helps Diana save her planet uses profanity constantly.
 He’s an alien vegetable, so it’s charming, but he’s an adults only vegetable.